- Data controller and how to contact us

 - professional advisers such as lawyers and accountants.

 We may also disclose data we collect to third parties:

-- if we undergo a change of control or any of our business or assets are sold or transferred (in which case we may disclose your data to the prospective seller or buyer);
+- if we undergo a change of control or any of our business or assets are sold or transferred (in which case we may disclose your data to the prospective seller, buyer or their representatives);

 - if we or substantially all of our assets are acquired by a third party, in which case information held by us about our website users will be one of the transferred assets; or

 - if we are under a duty to disclose or share your information in order to comply with any legal obligation or legal process (for example, a court order), or in order to enforce or apply our contractual rights or any other agreement; in order to protect the rights, property, or safety of our website users, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 Where parties qualify as data processors, we insist that they enter into a contract that protects your information and only permit them to process your personal data for specified purposes in accordance with our instructions.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

 Promotional offers from us.
 For certain enquiries about specific products and/or services, we may use your Identity, Contact and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products and/or services may be relevant for you.
 You will receive marketing communications from us if you have requested information from us and have not opted out of receiving that marketing.

 Opting out.
 You can ask us to stop sending you marketing messages at any time by contacting us in accordance with section 1 above or by using the unsubscribe link in any of our emails.